Generalized automorphic sheaves and the proportionality principle of Hirzebruch-Mumford: Toroidal compactifications

 In the following we consider the integers $\Z$ as a category via the natural inclusion of posets into categories.
 In other words, there is a morphism (and a unique one) $n \rightarrow n'$ if and only if $n\le n'$.

-\begin{PROP} Let $X$ with action of $\M_m^n$ be a noetherian formally toroidal scheme.
-It is equivalent to give \begin{enumerate} \item a coherent $\OO_X$-Module $M$ with an extension of the $\G_m^n$-action (not necessarily the $\M_m^n$-action); \item a collection of coherent $\OO_{X_0}$-modules $M_w$ for $w \in \Z^n$ together with an associative multiplication morphism for $v \in \Z^n_{\ge 0}$:
+\begin{PROP} Let $X$ with an action of $\M_m^n$ be a noetherian toroidal formal scheme.
+It is equivalent to give \begin{enumerate} \item a coherent sheaf of $\OO_X$-modules $M$ with an extension of the $\G_m^n$-action (not necessarily the $\M_m^n$-action); \item a collection of coherent sheaves of $\OO_{X_0}$-modules $M_w$ for $w \in \Z^n$ together with an associative system of multiplication morphisms for $v \in \Z^n_{\ge 0}$:

-giving for $v=0$ just the module-structure, such that there are $N', N \in \Z$ with the property that for all $w$ such that $w_i \ge N$, all $i$, and $v = e_i$ the morphism is an isomorphism and for all $w$ such that some $w_i < N'$ the module $M_w$ is zero;
+giving for $v=0$ just the module-structure, and such that there are $N', N \in \Z$ with the property that for all $w$ such that for all $i$, if $w_i \ge N$ and $v = e_i$ the morphism is an isomorphism and for all $w$ such that some $w_i < N'$ the module $M_w$ is zero;